rollup/rollupjs.org/guide/en/01-faqs.md

 ### What is "tree-shaking?"

-Tree-shaking, also known as "live code inclusion," is the process of only including code that is actually run by a given project.
+Tree-shaking, also known as "live code inclusion," is the process of eliminating code that is not actually used in a given project.
 It is [similar to dead code elimination](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80#.jnypozs9n) but can be much more efficient.

 ### How do I use Rollup in Node.js with CommonJS modules?